Aider-AI/aider/README.md

 * Chat with GPT about your code by launching `aider` from the command line with set of source files to discuss and edit together.
 Aider lets GPT see and edit the content of those files.
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
 * Aider will apply the edits suggested by GPT directly to your source files.
 * Aider will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
-It's easy to undo `aider` changes or use standard git workflows to manage longer sequences of changes.
+It's easy to undo changes or use standard git workflows to manage longer sequences of changes.
-* Aider can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
+* Aider can review multiple source files at once so GPT can make coordinated code changes across all of them in a single changeset/commit.
 * Aider can give *GPT-4* a
 [map of your entire git repo](https://aider.chat/docs/ctags.html), which helps it understand and modify large codebases.
 * You can also edit files by hand using your editor while chatting with `aider`.
 Aider will notice these out-of-band edits and ask if you'd like to commit them.
-This lets you bounce back and forth between the `aider` chat and your editor, to fluidly collaborate.
+This lets you bounce back and forth between the `aider` chat and your editor, to collaboratively code with GPT.

 ## GPT-4 vs GPT-3.5